Icinga/icingaweb2-module-toplevelview/doc/02-Behavior.md

 While the normal monitoring views will always show you all current states, the **Top Level Views will only show hard states**.

-Which means, as long as the object doesn't have reached a hard state, the node will be OK.
+Which means, as long as the object doesn't have reached a hard state, the TLV node will be OK.

 ## Handled and Unhandled

-Icinga Web 2 introduced an handled state to every host and service.
+Icinga Web 2 uses a handled state for every host and service.
 By default handled would be true if:

 * Problem has been acknowledged
 * Object is in downtime